DanielVenturini/aws-studies/AWS-Cloud-Practitioner-Essentials/1-introduction-to-amazon-web-services.md

 There are different types of models/strategy when thinking about cloud computing.
 Some models fit better for one business requirements, and other models for other requirements.
 There are three cloud computing deployment models:

 1. **Cloud based**: on this deployment, all applications are hosted on the cloud.
 Existing applications and services should be migrated to cloud and all of them run on cloud and use tools on cloud.
 For example, a company that has an application running on cloud that uses databases, virtual machines and networking that are fully based in the cloud.
 All of the security, updates and management are responsibility of the cloud owner.
-2. **On-premises**: this deployment aims to use virtualization and resource management tools to create and deploy the client's stuff on its on-premises data center. **Usually used by legacy IT applications**.
+2. **On-premises (private cloud)**: this deployment aims to use virtualization and resource management tools to create and deploy the client's stuff on its on-premises data center. **Usually used by legacy IT applications**.
 Client runs everything on its own technology and infrastructure.
 It's fully customizable and there is no access restricted.
 However, security, update, qos and everything depends are responsibility of the client.
 3. **Hybrid**: connect cloud-based resources to on-premises infrastructure.
 This model connects the legacy IT applications with the cloud-based resources.
 Hybrid model is useful when some data may not be stored/processed out of the business boundary.

 The cloud computing has several benefits when considering with others model.
 The first one is the smallest (or even not existing) **trade upfront expense**.
 In this case, the client does not have to invest money on resources that need to be ready before application running, for example, hard drive to store the SO, network link to connect to the Internet and so on. **Without the infrastructure data-centers**, companies can save a lot of money and time keeping those legacy and wired infrastructure stuffs.
 Another benefit is the capacity to use as much as need resources on cloud computing.
 If the application uses so much memory, the cloud has this amount of memory; if the application uses just a bit of memory, the cloud has it too, but the good news is that **on the cloud the client just pays for the resources that the client uses**, and not the full price for the resource.

+Also, cloud providers can **provider resources at a extremely lower price**.
+This is something cannot be achieved without a such large aggregate of resources on the cloud providers.
+Once cloud provider has a lot of physical devices, they have been bought on a large scale, making the price very low for everybody.
+With a such large aggregate of resources, **these resource are available almost instantaneously**, and this is something that may not be achieved on on-premises architecture.
+Finally, once this such large aggregate of resources are available globally, customers can make their application available all over the word and where their customers are near.